FranzMartyn/YANAgo/README.md

 Then edit the yaml files in `db/` with your data

-Run `make install` `make run` to test if everything is setup correctly
+Run `make install` to install the dependencies, then `make run` to test if everything works

 ### PostgreSQL